 It should be noted that not all of Barak’s works have had success in the secondary market, for various reasons.
 In 2005 a decorated throwing boomerang with a high estimate of $1,500 failed to sell.
 All other unsold works came to auction prior to 1990.
 Two watercolours seem to have been overestimated at $15,000-18,000 at that time.

-The recent prominence afforded this artist with a reassessment of his contribution to Australian art through a major exhibition and catalogue produced by the National Gallery of Victoria led to spectacular sales at auction.
-Barak's AAMI rating of 5.6236 in 2013 jumped from 2.441 in 2008.
-In 2009, William Barak leapt to 7th place in the list of the most important Aboriginal artists of all time yet his works rarely appear for sale.
-In fact not a single work appeared at auction between 2009, when his former record was set, and 2016 when it was broken.
-Expect works by this artist to generate a flurry of attention from informed collectors whenever they appear for sale, and his record price to leap when anything of real quality appears into the future.
+The recent prominence afforded this artist a reassessment of his contribution to Australian art through a major exhibition and catalogue produced by the National Gallery of Victoria.
+It led to spectacular sales at auction.
+In 2009, William Barak leapt to 7th place on the list of the most important Aboriginal artists of all time, yet his works rarely appear for sale.
+In fact, not a single work appeared at auction between 2009, when his former record was set, and 2016 when it was broken.
+Expect works by this artist to generate a flurry of attention from informed collectors whenever they appear for sale, and his record price to leap when anything of real quality appears in the future.

 William Barak was one of the seminal Indigenous artists of Australia’s early colonial period.
 His life and art were characterised by the duality inherent in his strong tribal identity and his status as an important intermediary in the cultural dialogue that took place between the black and white inhabitants of the early Victorian settlement.
 While he was renowned amongst early historians and anthropologists for his stories of Aboriginal life, his art became the vehicle he used toward the end of his life to express his continued sense of connection with traditional life.
-His paintings, principally created during the 1880’s and 1890’s, are essentially nostalgic in that his subject remained exclusively the life he had experience prior to integration into colonial society.
+His paintings, principally created during the 1880s and 1890s, are essentially nostalgic in that his subject remained exclusively the life he had experienced prior to integration into colonial society.